sucredoux/sucredoux/README.md

 ### Hello!
-### My name is Elena and I'm a junior frontend developer with marketing experience
+### My name is Elena and I'm a junior frontend developer with marketing background

 .
 - 🐱‍💻 I’ve recently finished the course on Web-development and have little coding experience so far.
 But i want to practice it.